38-40 Regent Street,

 In 1986, it was taken over by the Cannon Group and re-named Cannon.
 The Cannon was closed due to a new MGM 7-screen multiplex opening in the town.
 The final films at the Cannon were “Three Men and a Little Lady”, “Green Card” and “Godfather III” on 26th March 1991.

 The building lay empty and unused until it was purchased by the J.D.
 Wetherspoon chain of pubs, and was refurbished and re-opened as ‘The Savoy’ on 16th February 1996.
+Sadly Wetherspoon’s have neglected the building over the years and the foyer areas have had all traces of original decoration removed.
+In July 2023 part of the auditorium was being converted into flats.

 Just login to your account and subscribe to this theater.